criblpacks/cribl-middleware-mq/README.md

 **Event Breakers**

-IBM MQ logs will require a Timestamp event breaker type.
-RabbitMQ and ActiveMQ can use the default Break on Newline, however if you would like to keep logs consistent, all can be broken with a Timestamp Event Breaker.
+IBM MQ logs require event breaking that does not use traditional new line breakers in Syslog messages.
+If you are sending via TCP, you may be able to configure using the Raw TCP source to add a custom event breaker on ingest.
+RabbitMQ and ActiveMQ can use the default Break on Newline.

 **IBM MQ Note**